Trump Makes No Promises On China Trade Deal

 "The real cost would be if we did nothing," he said.

-Trump offered few clues about the status of trade talks, except to say, "we're close."
+Trump offered few clues about the status of trade talks except to say, "We're close."

-"A significant phase one deal with China could happen — could happen soon," he said.
+"A significant phase-one deal with China could happen — could happen soon," he said.
 "But we will only accept a deal if it's good for the United States and our workers and our great companies."

-Stocks rallied last week, after China's Commerce Ministry announced that the U.S. had agreed to roll back some tariffs as part of a mini trade deal.
-Trump welcomed the stock market gain, but denied any such agreement had been struck.
+Stocks rallied last week after China's Commerce Ministry announced that the U.S. had agreed to roll back some tariffs as part of a mini trade deal.
+Trump welcomed the stock market gain but denied that any such agreement had been struck.

 The president used his New York address to boast of an economic turnaround since he took office, although statistics paint a more nuanced picture.

-While unemployment has fallen to a near half-century low, job growth has slowed on Trump's watch, with 6.3 million jobs added during the last 33 months, compared to 7.4 million jobs during the last 33 months under President Barack Obama.
+While unemployment has fallen to a near half-century low, job growth has slowed on Trump's watch, with 6.3 million jobs added during the last 33 months, compared with 7.4 million jobs during the last 33 months under President Obama.

 Fallout from the trade war may have cost Republicans up to five House seats in the midterm elections.
-New research suggests while GOP candidates lost support in parts of the country hurt by retaliatory tariffs, there was no offsetting pickup in areas where Trump's tariffs gave a boost to local industries.
+New research suggests that while GOP candidates lost support in parts of the country hurt by retaliatory tariffs, there was no offsetting pickup in areas where Trump's tariffs gave a boost to local industries.

-"It was all pain and no gain," said Emily Blanchard, an economist at Dartmouth's Tuck School of Business.
+"It was all pain and no gain," said Emily Blanchard, an economist at Dartmouth College's Tuck School of Business.
 "And we were sort of surprised by this."

-Blanchard and her fellow researchers found the hit to Republicans was strongest in the most competitive districts, where opposition to the trade war rivaled health care as a politically powerful issue.
+Blanchard and her fellow researchers found that the hit to Republicans was strongest in the most competitive districts, where opposition to the trade war rivaled health care as a politically powerful issue.

 "If you're in a close district, this is a little note to wake up and smell the coffee and maybe be worried about some of these pocketbook issues," Blanchard said.